netobserv/netobserv.github.io/content/posts/2025-02-26-whats_new_1_8/index.md

 Instead of one filter rule, you can now have up to 16 rules, thus removing a major limitation of this feature.
 The rule that is matched is based on the most specific CIDR match, that is the one with the longest prefix.
 Hence, no two rules can have the same CIDR.
 After that, if the rest of the rule is matched, the action, accept or reject, is taken.
 If the rest of the rule is not matched, it is simply rejected; it does not attempt to match another rule.

 For example, suppose there is a rule with CIDR 10.0.0.0/16 and another with 10.0.1.0/24, then if the address is 10.0.1.128, it would match the second rule because that's more specific (24-bit prefix vs. 16-bit prefix).
 Suppose the second rule also has **tcpFlags: SYN** and **action: Accept**.
-Then if it's a SYN packet, it's accepted, else it's rejected.
+Then if it's a SYN packet, it's accepted, otherwise it's rejected and it doesn't attempt to apply the first rule.

 #### Peer CIDR